konstellation-io/kdl-project-template/README.md

 ## Data tracking and Pipeline tracking

-By using dvc, we are capable of tracking data, processes and their outputs in order to keep the status of the project in its interiety on our git history.
+By using dvc, we are capable of tracking data, processes and their outputs in order to keep the status of the project in its intirety on our git history.

 ### Track datasets